Outgoing U.N. Libya envoy urges factions to accept unity plan

 Responding to questions from reporters about whether his decision to accept a job in UAE represented a conflict of interest, Leon acknowledged that it did not have good "optics."

-The Tripoli faction has already made clear its displeasure, saying Leon was biased in favor of their internationally recognized rival administration in the east.
+The Tripoli faction has already made clear its displeasure, saying Leon was biased in favour of their internationally recognised rival administration in the east.

 "I think the (Tripoli faction) shouldn't worry," he said.

-Along with Egypt, UAE backs the internationally recognized government led by Abdullah al-Thinni operating in the east.
+Along with Egypt, UAE backs the internationally recognised government led by Abdullah al-Thinni operating in the east.

 Emirates Diplomatic Academy said on Wednesday that Leon will become director-general in December.